sarahciston/codingcare/_drafts/moderation_3.md

 <!-- # Guardrails and the language of AI risk -->
 #  Generating the Language of Risk: Mapping [Guardrails/ML Harms] Using Critical Code Studies

+# Abstract

+Phrases like, "This prompt may violate our content policy" or "As an AI language model, I cannot discuss…" indicate the invisible edges of generative AI systems.
+These edges are both frustrating and tempting.
+AI hype blames the black box for models' opacity, while technosolutionists strive for 'explainable AI'.
+Scholars working in critical algorithm studies, critical dataset studies, and critical AI studies examine the sociotechnical surroundings of obfuscated models and rightly call for approaches that consider ML tasks and models as part of larger systems.
+Critical code studies--with its focus on material aspects including source code and technical paratexts--offers methodologies necessary to gain tangible understandings of systems.
+Yet the concern persists that the massive scale and statistical structures of large models leave them impenetrable and incomprehensible.
+This paper examines large language model guardrails as a case study for applying critical code studies methodologies to large-scale AI.
+The subfield of AI safety and alignment provides a rich access point for analyzing how models are moderated and refined.
+This study explores four popular companies' guardrails--Anthropic, DeepSeek, Meta, and OpenAI--including both how guardrails are applied in their general models used by the public and also how they are built into the APIs offered as moderation tools.
+The analysis looks at endpoint documentation and code examples, technical reports, model architectures, training dataset content, and cited methodology research in order to create a critical picture of guardrails as a conversational interface for sociotechnical control.
+It maps how their technical construction also co-constructs ideology through language, both computational and linguistic.
+Certain conversations are defined and limited by their filters, while other conversations are promoted.
+Thus, code decodes, encodes, regulates, and is itself conversation about what can be discussed.

 *Note that a content warning is necessary for many of the examples used throughout this paper.
 They contain strong, derogatory language which has been left intact for transparency.*

 # 1. "SOMEONE WANTS TO CUT A HOLE IN YOU AND FUCK YOU THROUGH IT, BUDDY" | Introduction